Best Hair Brushes 2026 - Best Brush for Different Hair Types & Hair Extensions

 Straight hair ranges from sleek and fine to thick and heavy, and it often struggles with flatness, oil buildup, and static frizz.
 The best straight hair brushes improve smoothness, boost subtle volume, distribute scalp oils evenly, and create polished blowouts without weighing strands down.
 Here are our top three picks.

-1. Denman D38 The Detangling & Styling Paddle
+1. Denman D38 Detangling & Styling Paddle

 The Denman D38 Paddle Brush is the top pick for straight hair of all thicknesses.
 Its cushioned, flexible pad molds perfectly to the shape of your scalp, letting you detangle close to the roots for ultra-sleek, uniform straight strands.
 The wide paddle surface covers more hair per stroke, drastically speeding up blow-drying and styling routines.
 In addition, it is easy to clean, without the issue of product buildup.
 But it is not recommended for extremely sensitive scalps.